 WESLEY JOHNSON, Professor Emeritus (Ph.D., University of Minnesota) – Research interests: Bayesian parametric, nonparametric and semiparametric methods and inference for survival analysis, longitudinal and spatial data and for diagnostic outcome data and protocols.
 Asymptotics for Bayesian inference.
 Development of informative and partially informative prior distributions.
 Primary area of interdisciplinary work is veterinary and human epidemiology.

 VLADIMIR MININ, Professor (Ph.D., UCLA) – Research interests: Biological sciences; infectious disease epidemiology, working on Bayesian estimation of disease transmission model parameters; computational immunology, working on statistical methods to analyze high throughput sequence data of B-cell receptors; and phylogenetics, population genetics and systems biology.

-BABAK SHAHBABA, Associate Professor (Ph.D., University of Toronto) – Research interests: Bayesian inference, Bayesian nonparametric modeling, biostatistics, computational methods, Markov chain Monte Carlo algorithms, applied statistics.
+BABAK SHAHBABA, Chancellor’s Professor (Ph.D., University of Toronto) – Research interests: Bayesian inference, Bayesian nonparametric modeling, biostatistics, computational methods, Markov chain Monte Carlo algorithms, applied statistics.

-HAL STERN, Professor (Ph.D., Stanford) – Research interests: Statistical inference using Bayesian methods and model diagnostics.
+HAL STERN, Chancellor’s Professor, Provost and Executive Vice Chancellor (Ph.D., Stanford) – Research interests: Statistical inference using Bayesian methods and model diagnostics.
 Primary area of interdisciplinary work is applications in the biological and social sciences.

 JESSICA UTTS, Professor Emeritus (Ph.D., Pennsylvania State University) – Research interests: Statistics education; Interdisciplinary statistical applications, most notably in the use of statistics in parapsychology.